-Canon 100D versus Panasonic TZ200
+Canon 100D vs Panasonic TZ200

 The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DC-TZ200 (labelled Panasonic ZS200 in some countries) are two digital cameras that were announced, respectively, in March 2013 and February 2018.
 The 100D is a DSLR, while the TZ200 is a fixed lens compact.
 The cameras are based on an APS-C (100D) and an one-inch (TZ200) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 20 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ200 is considerably smaller (32 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the TZ200 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the TZ200 has a lens built in, whereas the 100D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 100D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 100D gets 380 shots out of its LP-E12 battery, while the TZ200 can take 370 images on a single charge of its DMW-BLG10 power pack.
 The power pack in the TZ200 can be charged via the USB port, which can be very convenient when travelling.